globocom/GloboDNS/doc/setup.md

   * **ssh keys**

-  Additionally you have to generate a public/private rsa key pair (ssh-keygen) for 'dnsapi' user in DNSAPI server.
+  Additionally you have to generate a public/private rsa key pair (ssh-keygen) for 'dnsapi' user in GloboDNS server.
 Copy this public key ($HOME/.ssh/id_rsa.pub) to 'dnsapi' user in BIND server ($HOME/.ssh/authorized_keys).

-  This step is necessary for transfer files from Dns-Api to Bind server with no password.
+  This step is necessary to transfer files from GloboDNS to Bind server without the need to enter a password.

   * **bind confs**